jitp-journal/staging/STAGE.md

 When you're done making changes and want to confirm that they worked, compress the folder again as in [step 3](#3-preparing-for-manifold) above, then head back to Manifold.
 You can use the "Reingest" menu item on that specific text's admin view to avoid creating multiple copies of the same article.

+**NB: You will have to do a hard-refresh (cmd/ctrl+R) to refresh the cache on your browser** before you can see the reingested pages.
+So don't panic if it looks like it didn't work.
+Refresh and reassess!

 ## 5. Done!